 To get the story behind on these changes and their sources, we contacted Doug Karr, Northwood Manufacturing‘s resident truck camper guy.

 Above: A 2016 Arctic Fox 990 – click to enlarge

-TCM: Are there any Arctic Fox truck camper models being discontinued or new models being announced for 2016?
+TCM: Are there any Arctic Fox truck camper models being discontinued or new models being announced?

 Above: New front nose graphics for 2016 campers – click to enlarge